ShreyasSatish/Java-Projects/README.md

 Where $N$ is the population size and $r$ is the population growth rate.

 ### Logistic Growth
-This is a better model than the Exponential Model as it has an upper limit to the population, but still does not account of competition or death.
+This is a better model than the Exponential Bioreactor.Model as it has an upper limit to the population, but still does not account of competition or death.
 We can write it as follows:
 ```math
 \begin{align*}
 \frac{dN}{dt} &= rN - \frac{rN^2}{K} \\